TheTriCoder/Objective-1/README.md

    alt = "This is my favorite place, I will reveal it later at the end" width = "400" Height = "200"/>
   <p>I am the eldest of my brothers and sisters.
     My favorite people are my Mom and my Dad.
-My favorite sport is soccer and basketball.</p>
+My favorite sport is soccer and basketball. hi</p>
     <p> I also have lots of interests like coding and math!
 Even this website is made of tiny scripts and scripts of code.
 Specifically this website is
         made from HTML.
     </p>